 Arkansas Makeup Artistry Careers

 Average yearly salary for makeup artistry in Arkansas

-Data which is available on O*Net for theatrical and performance makeup artists show that, in 2013, the average yearly salary for a makeup artist across the United States was $47, 200.
+Data available on ZipRecruiter for makeup artists shows that in 2020 the average yearly salary for a makeup artist in Arkansas was $45,248.
 Of course, your salary will vary depending upon the type of makeup you do, and where you do it, with specialty makeup artists serving the performance, fashion, and media industries earning the highest salaries.
-Projected growth rates for makeup artists are between 3% and 7%.
+Projected growth for cosmetologists 10% by 2026.